 The University Counseling Center (UCC) provides mental health assessment, support, and treatment for students.
-The team of clinical professionals includes psychologists, licensed counselors including substance use specialists, psychology interns, practicum students, and psychiatric medical providers.
+The team of clinical professionals includes psychologists, licensed counselors including substance use specialists, psychology interns, practicum students, and psychiatric medical providers who all have specific expertise and training in working with Vanderbilt's diverse community.

-Services include short-term individual therapy, a variety of group therapy options, and psychiatric screening and assessment.
-Students may work with a trained biofeedback counselor as another means of addressing anxiety or stress and pain among other symptoms.
-The UCC provides psychological assessment to screen for ADHD and learning disabilities.
+Services within our flexible care model include in-person and telehealth short-term individual therapy, a variety of group therapy options, daily informal drop-in consultation options, psychiatric screening and assessment, and urgent care services.
+The UCC also provides psychological assessment to screen for ADHD and learning disabilities.

-Students with urgent issues may visit the UCC without appointment to meet with the Urgent Care Counseling clinician.
+Students with urgent issues may visit or contact the UCC without appointment to meet with the Urgent Care Counseling clinician.
 If there are multiple students seeking Urgent Care Counseling services, the students will be seen on a "first-come, first-served" basis.
-Flexibility is maintained to address student needs according to level of acuity.
+Flexibility is maintained to address student needs according to level of urgency and need.

 The UCC staff is available to consult with students, faculty, and staff who are concerned about a student's mental health.
-Consultations are available through the UCC's Urgent Care Counseling, or by phone.
+Consultations are available through the UCC's Urgent Care Counseling, or by calling 322-2571.

-The UCC is open according to the schedule posted on the center's website (http://www.vanderbilt.edu/ucc).
-Students seeking to schedule an appointment should visit the Office of Student Care Coordination's website (http://www.vanderbilt.edu/carecoordination) or call 615-343-WELL (9355)
+The UCC is open according to the schedule posted on the center's website (/ucc/).
+Students seeking to schedule an initial appointment should visit the Office of Student Care Coordination's website at www.vanderbilt.edu/carecoordination or call 615-343-WELL (9355).

-Students may seek brief support for distressing situations and may take advantage of the UCC's drop-in services on campus at various locations as detailed on the website (/ucc/services/drop-inconsultation/).
+Students may seek brief support for distressing situations and may take advantage of the UCC's drop-in services on campus at various locations as detailed on the website (/ucc/services/drop-in-consultation/).
 This program enables students to have rapid access to a counselor for support.